Updated July 31, 2022

-In the final confrontation between Red and Adelaide in film Us, Red notes “And to think, if it weren’t for you, I never would have danced at all”.
+During the final confrontation between Red and Adelaide in the film Us, Red notes, “And to think, if it weren’t for you, I never would have danced at all”.
 In doing so, she frames their ensuing fight to the death as a complex ballet, but additionally frames their relationship as a form of violent homage.
-If Adelaide had never switched places with Red, stolen her life on the surface world, or taken dance, Red would not possess the same level of grace and power as she does in this fight.
+If Adelaide had never taken dance, let alone switched places with Red and stolen her life, Red would not possess the same level of grace and power as she does in this fight.
 Although, as Adelaide’s doppelganger, Red is compelled to emulate Adelaide’s actions, she learns to move independently while still tethered.
 As such, Red is a self-aware homage to Adelaide’s life and culture, someone who emulates her, but does so in an intentional way.

-While there are multiple examples of intertextuality in the film, I want to focus on how Us incorporates Lewis Carroll’s Alice’s Adventures in Wonderland.
+While there are multiple examples of intertextuality in Peele’s film, I want to focus on how Us incorporates Lewis Carroll’s Alice’s Adventures in Wonderland.
 The identity politics in Alice compliment those between Red and Adelaide, as both projects ask what it means to have a double, and the possible threats a double inherently possesses.
 Alice is a versatile text, in that everyone who reads it comes away with a different interpretation.
 I know some who focus on its illustrations, its satire, even its role in modern culture.
 To me, Alice is a horror text, not just because it features frightening sequences, but because modern filmmakers often incorporate Alice into horror films.
 Much like Boris Karloff’s Frankenstein (1931) to Mary Shelley’s novel, it’s near impossible to separate this modern usage from the text, and I think Us uses Alice in light of that.

 The instances in which we see Alice’s double are often violent.
-Alice note that “sometimes she scolded herself so severely as to bring tears to her eyes” (15), and later that “once she remembered trying to box her own ears for having cheated herself” (15), both of which illustrate that Alice loses control and cause physical harm.
-Her double typically emerges when Alice shows weak behavior like crying, as in one scene, where Alice tells herself, “You ought to be ashamed of yourself…to go on crying in this way!
+Alice notes that, “sometimes she scolded herself so severely as to bring tears to her eyes” (15), and later that “once she remembered trying to box her own ears for having cheated herself” (15), both of which suggest that Alice tends to lose control and cause herself physical harm.
+Alice’s double typically emerges when she shows weak behavior like crying, like in one scene, where Alice tells herself, “You ought to be ashamed of yourself…to go on crying in this way!
 Stop this moment, I tell you!”
 (17).
-It is noteworthy that the principle feature in this line is an “I”, as it suggests that it is a different “I” than the figure crying.
+It is noteworthy that the principal feature in this line is an “I”, as it suggests that it is a different “I” than the figure crying.
 Alternatively, we could read this “I” as an ‘eye’, one which belongs to the double who is always watching, judging, and waiting to take control.

-Similarly, Alice and Adelaide are both fighting for control over their lives.
-One way in which Alice tackles this is by attempting to divide items in Wonderland, like the Caterpillar’s mushroom.
+Alice and Adelaide are both fighting for control over their lives.
+One way Alice tackles this is by attempting to divide items in Wonderland, like the Caterpillar’s mushroom.
 During her conversation with the Caterpillar, Alice tries to determine which side of the mushroom will make her grow and shrink, which she describes as “to make out which were the two side of it” (46).
-However, Alice discovers that the mushroom is “perfectly round, [and] she found this a very difficult question” (46) because she is unable to locate where one side ends and the other begins.
+However, Alice discovers that the mushroom is “perfectly round, [and] she found this a very difficult question” (46), because she is unable to locate where one side ends and the other begins.
 This scene implies that duality is not easy to categorize or divide, as personas are reliant on one another.
 The same goes for the doppelgangers in Us, as Adelaide and Red are dependent on one another, and in the final moments of the film, we learn that their situation is far more complex and troubling than just self and other.

-Like the quote I mentioned at the beginning of this post, “If it weren’t for you, I never would have danced at all”, these doubles are intrinsically connected.
-Although both Red and Adelaide fight to divide themselves, like Alice, they realize that the question of selfhood is not as straightforward.
-The reveal that Adelaide was Red, and that they swapped places, brings into question the issue of originality and copy.
+Like the quote I mentioned at the beginning of this post – “If it weren’t for you, I never would have danced at all” – these doubles are intrinsically connected.
+Although both Red and Adelaide fight to divide themselves, like Alice, they realize that the question of selfhood is not as straightforward as self and other.
+The reveal that Adelaide was Red, and that they swapped places, brings into question the issue of original and copy.
 What seemed like a copy is in fact authentic, and vice versa.

 It is possible to read the ending of Us not as a division but as a consumption, similar to Alice’s obsession with eating.
 Adelaide devours her other self, and in doing so, gains the ability to transit between her surface and underground natures, as demonstrated by this final smile.
 There are a few instances in Us which demonstrate this fear of consumption and interwoven parts.
 The film often returns to the motif of two parts creating a third body, like the parts of a scissor coming together.
 Alice provides an effective way to read this combination as it poses the question, “Yet what can one poor voice avail/Against three tongues together” (Carroll 11-12, 3).
 We see this three logic throughout Us, particularly when the twins chant in unison, “Jinx, double jinx, triple jinx, blackout”.
 The implication is that when three is put together, some dark occurrence happens.
 Red continues this discussion when she describes that “The soul remains 1, shared by 2”, thus creating three entities: the two parts and the one soul when interwoven.
 Or with the scissors, the two parts and then the third they form together.
-This becomes more complicated in the film’s last moments, as we see Jason lower his Chewbacca mask, yet another reference.
+This becomes more complicated in the film’s last moments, as we see Jason lower his Chewbacca mask, yet another reference to emphasize intertextuality.
 For most of the film, Jason wears the mask on top of his head, signifying that he has two faces or selves.
-However, in this moment, Jason collapses the two into one, implying that these parts have become one entity.
-The same can be said of Jason and his double, as what was two parts have been absorbed into one body.
+However, in this moment, Jason collapses the two into one, implying that these parts have become one entity, as his double is dead, or has been consumed.

 It’s noteworthy that although the Alice story is extremely prevalent in Us, Adelaide and Red acknowledge the reference in different ways, particularly with this need to consume.
 When Adelaide returns to the mirror house near the end of the film, a white rabbit jumps out as she opens the door.
-It is unclear how the rabbit made its way up the escalators and hallways of the underground, but it matches perfectly with a drawing of a rabbit in the mirror house.
+It’s unclear how the rabbit made its way up the underground’s escalators and hallways, but it matches perfectly with a drawing of a rabbit in the mirror house.
 Rather than following the rabbit, as Alice would, Adelaide descends into the rabbit hole without the rabbit.
 She observers it but leaves it alone.
 Red starkly contrasts this as she describes that, in the underworld, “she had to eat rabbit, raw and bloody”, which encapsulates the difference between her and Adelaide.